tartley/tartley.github.io/posts/til-constructing-a-pdf-from-jpg-image-files.md

 But this has some issues:

-## 1. Convert security policy denies handling PDF files
+### 2.1.
+Failure due to security policy

 'convert' currently refuses to generate PDFs: 'attempt to perform an operation not allowed by the security policy'.
 Apply the fix described on [StackOverflow](https://stackoverflow.com/questions/52998331/imagemagick-security-policy-pdf-blocking-conversion). :eyeroll:

-## 2. Convert barfs on running out of disk cache
+### 2.2.
+Failure due to cache space

+You might not need this fix if you generate smaller documents, or generate chapter-by-chapter as described below, but here it is in case.

 Don't close that editor!
 In the same policy.xml you were just editing are resource size declarations for memory and disk.
-If convert barf with an error about running out of cache space, then bump up the disk resource size.
+If 'convert' barfs with an error about running out of cache space, then bump up the disk resource size.
 I set mine to 8GB.
 [StackOverflow again](https://unix.stackexchange.com/questions/329530/increasing-imagemagick-memory-disk-limits) for details. :eyeroll: again.

-You might not need this fix if you generate the document chapter-by-chapter as described below, but here it is in case.

-## 3. Including a table of contents
+## 3. Include a table of contents

 I want to add bookmarks to the generated PDF marking each chapter.

-Put the .jpgs into subdirectories by chapter:
+Put the .jpgs into subdirectories by chapter, eg:

 ```
 src/